Aeron Headrest Comparison – Engineered Now versus Atlas

 Left Engineered Now HR04.
 Right HR03

-Some users have pointed out that the rear of the Atlas headrest is likely to protrude out.
+Some users have pointed out that the rear of the Atlas headrest protrudes out.
 This protrusion can be a concern for tight spaces as it increases the size of the chair.
+Although the Atlas could control the depth of how far it can extend out.
+In reality, users will likely push it all the way to the back since the headrest is huge and could push the head too forward.

 Left Atlas, right HR03